outcast1000/Android-VideoStreamDecodingSample/android-videostreamdecodingsample/README.md

   It's an Activity class to implement the features of the sample project, like implementing the UI elements, init a SurfaceView to preview the live stream data, save buffer data into a JPEG image file, etc.

 For more details, please check the sample project's source code.

+## ALEX

+I made it work successfully
+There are two considerations:
+1. I have disabled the Rotate & Convert Color in VideoDecoder.
+Is it OK?
+(The color looks good though)
+2. I have force the video transmission resolution to 1632x1088 (native drone resolution?).
+Can i change it?

+Also some other TODO stuff.
+1. Decrease the size of the font and the lines of the Debug window (Is there any way to write on the screen?)
+2. No need to send the audio
+3. Auto in when "Open" is enabled?
+(Change the connection screen)

+Other notes
+I have disabled the DJI login.